Ares I: Role in Constellation program

 Ares I was the crew launch component of the Constellation program.
 Originally named the "Crew Launch Vehicle" or CLV, the Ares name was chosen from the Greek deity Ares.
 Unlike the Space Shuttle, where both crew and cargo were launched simultaneously on the same rocket, the plans for Project Constellation outlined having two separate launch vehicles, the Ares I and the Ares V, for crew and cargo, respectively.
 Having two separate launch vehicles allows for more specialized designs for the crew and heavy cargo launch rockets.

 The Ares I rocket was specifically being designed to launch the Orion Multi-Purpose Crew Vehicle.
 Orion was intended as a crew capsule, similar in design to the Apollo program capsule, to transport astronauts to the International Space Station, the Moon, and eventually Mars.
 Ares I might have also delivered some (limited) resources to orbit, including supplies for the International Space Station or subsequent delivery to the planned lunar base.

 Contractor selection

 NASA selected Alliant Techsystems, the builder of the Space Shuttle Solid Rocket Boosters, as the prime contractor for the Ares I first stage.
 NASA announced that Rocketdyne would be the main subcontractor for the J-2X rocket engine on July 16, 2007.
 NASA selected Boeing to provide and install the avionics for the Ares I rocket on December 12, 2007.

 On August 28, 2007, NASA awarded the Ares I Upper Stage manufacturing contract to Boeing.
-Boeing built the S-IC stage of the Saturn V rocket at Michoud Aerospace Factory in the 1960s.
-The upper stage of Ares I was to have been built at the same rocket factory (Michoud) used for the Space Shuttle's External Tank and the Saturn V's S-IC first stage.
+The upper stage of Ares I was to have been built at Michoud Aerospace Factory, which was used for the Space Shuttle's External Tank and the Saturn V's S-IC first stage.